-Engine and driveline layout considerations
+Engine & driveline

-The following points are the most crucial factors to take into account when considering the engine and driveline layouts of a car for the track:
+The following points are the most crucial factors to take into account when considering the engine and drive-line layouts of a car for the track.

-The moment of inertia (flywheel effect) of the car
+The moment of inertia (flywheel effect)

 The moment of inertia is a physics term which describes how difficult it is to turn an object.
 Think about a hammer with the head at one end versus the head in the middle.
 The one with the head in the middle will be much easier to rotate around the central point as most of the weight is concentrated there.

 The moment of inertia in a car varies depending on whether the heavier components are located close to the centre or towards the extremities.
-The more spread out from the centre, the more difficult it is to rapidly change the direction the car is traveling.
+The more spread out from the centre, the more difficult it is to rapidly change the direction the car is travelling.
 Mid engine cars thus have the greatest natural agility.

 Many sports car manufacturers strive for a 50:50 weight distribution, and this is another important factor which contributes to the natural handling ability of the car.
 The closer you get to a 50:50 weight distribution, the more balanced the car becomes due to more equal weight begin divided between each of the four wheels.
 The weight acting on any tyre affects the level of grip it can provide, and cars with one axle providing more grip than the other can lead to handling issues on the limit.

 The division of grip demands for drive and steering

 A tyre can only provide a finite amount of grip and if you’re using it all up by accelerating hard, there will be none left for cornering.
 The front wheels exert most of the cornering effort and in a front wheel drive car they also have to accelerate and provide most of the braking.
 The ideal scenario is to provide the drive via the rear axle, and allow the front wheels to concentrate on steering.

 Front engine, front wheel drive